Certifications

 Well, I have the usual number of toes, nothing odd about that.

 Mom and Dad were completely conventional people, never doing anything unusual or out of the ordinary, except for one thing.
 They had picked two names, Steven for a boy, and Carol for a girl, and thought they had the bases covered.
 They did not anticipate me.
 They had no idea there were two of us.
 One only lived a few minutes.
 I'll let you guess which.
 Mom decided to wait to name me until they could talk about it.
 They decided to give the boy that died the name they had chosen, and remember him in my name.
-Sticking to the first century Greek theme of the name "Steven" they thought to name me "Thomas Steven," which would be "Twin Steven."
-In ancient Greek culture, when twins were born, the first was given a name and the second would be called "Thomas," or even "The Thomas."
+Sticking to the first century Jewish theme of the name "Steven" they thought to name me "Thomas Steven," which would be "Twin Steven."
+In ancient Jewish culture, when twins were born, the first was given a name and the second would be called "Thomas," or even "The Thomas."
 They would have their Steve and my formal name would be T. Steven.

 By the next day, Mom had second thoughts about this.
 "No. This is not Steve.
 Steve is the boy who died."
 But she was not sure if I was "Tom."